 Tools like mindfulness training and EMDR are but two examples of these mental adaptive devices.
 Once mastered, they will help make navigating the world more tolerable.
 Also, their application can help us to accept the fact that our lives have been changed forever.

 Check out my latest Podcast appearance on Men Are Nuts

 While this was sad at first, what helped me through it was a change of perspective.
 At one point or another, I began to see parallels between physical and mental disabilities.

-What they have in common is this; The need for both the outside world and for the individuals to customize their day to day.
-For example, an individual with PTSD may require a service animal; whilst a wheelchair user needs a ramp.
+What they have in common is this: the need for both the outside world and for the individuals to customize their day-to-day.
+For example, an individual with PTSD may require a service animal, while a wheelchair-user needs a ramp.
 In other words, access to normality equals acceptance.